 Dr. Klostermyer has great experience with even small children and dentures, as when children join Kindergarten or pre-school they become aware about their lack of teeth, which is not only an esthetic concern but a functional problem as well.
 Advanced Dentistry of Richmond welcomes patients with Ectodermal Dysplasia.
 We have good experience with the Ectodermal Dysplasia Foundation financially assisting patients with their restorative work.

 At Advanced Dentistry of Richmond, we are well familiar with the various TMD treatments.
 Each one starts with a visit to our office.
 During the visit, Dr. Klostermyer will conduct a thorough examination to determine the cause of your TMD.
-Once she’s identified its origin, she’ll recommend a TMD treatment.
-In some instances, an occlusal orthotic TMD prostheses will alleviate the problem.
+Once she has identified its origin, she will recommend a TMD treatment.
+In some instances, an occlusal orthotic TMD prosthesis will alleviate the problem.
 The mouth guard is designed to keep a person’s jaw muscles relaxed and prevent teeth grinding.
 The mouth guards are also sometimes combined with other TMD treatments.
-The list of treatments sometimes paired with occlusal orthotic TMD prostheses use includes engaging in physical therapy, adopting a mechanical soft or pureed diet and using medications.
+The list of treatments sometimes paired with occlusal orthotic TMD prostheses use, includes engaging in physical therapy, adopting a mechanical soft or pureed diet and using medications.
 The medications involved tend to be prescription muscle relaxants and over-the-counter anti-inflammatory drugs.

 For more information about these TMD treatments and TMD in general, please contact us at Advanced Dentistry of Richmond.
 Our prosthodontics office is open year-round, by appointment only as we allow each patient the time necessary for a non-rushed appointment.
 We may be reached during normal business hours by calling (804) 282-7260.